bitsoal/VASP_HTC_framework/README.md

 ## A series of things to be added
-1. add a new tags in HTC_set_up which allow users to specify what VASP files are backed up in error_folders

 2. add new tags INCAR_cmd, KPOINTS_cmd, POTCAR_cmd, POSCAR_cmd, allowing users to deal with them, respectively.
 These tags can
 	*avoid heavily using user_defined_cmd & final_user_defined_cmd.